 January and February are gone and this year has flown by so quickly!
 The time to clean up winter’s grime and seriously clean inside our home will soon be here.
 I’ll be the first to admit that cleaning isn’t kickass and fun.
 There are plenty of other things I’d like to do during my days off!
 Definitely, the last thing I plan to do when home from work!
 So Spring cleanup is a good way to catch up on the neglected chores of yesterday.

-As we get older we become experts at doing endless dishes and laundry!
 In ten years I’ve moved around a couple of times.
 Through moving our things it’s true there is a natural selection process.
 I’ve found physically picking up things and moving them makes me want to purge.

 The Cleaning Guru